Should you take Postinor 2 and ampiclox together?

 Antibiotics often don't affect contraception or birth control.
 One older 1990 study indicated that broad-spectrum antibiotics like ampicillin could interact with contraceptives, causing the failure of contraceptive pills to stop pregnancy.
 However, more recent studies contradict that, indicating that broad-spectrum antibiotics do not interact with contraceptive pills.
 Only rifampicin-like antibiotics may interfere with contraceptive drugs.

 Aside from wrongly taking ampiclox to prevent pregnancy, some people combine ampiclox with Postinor 2 after unprotected sex to prevent sexually transmitted diseases (STDs).
 People who do this believe that since ampiclox is an antibiotic, taking it with Postinor will prevent pregnancy as well as sexually transmitted diseases.
+But this is not true, as Postinor 2 does not prevent STDs, and ampiclox will not work for viral STDs.

 Studies have shown that ampicillin, one of the active ingredients in ampiclox, can be used to treat certain bacterial-caused STDs like gonorrhea.
 However, this is not enough reason why people should self-medicate on their own by combining ampiclox with Postinor 2.

-On the other hand, if you get diagnosed with a bacterial STD, your doctor will prescribe the right medication with the right dosage, depending on the particular organism that caused the infection.
+On the other hand, if you get diagnosed with a bacterial STD, your doctor will prescribe the right medication at the right dosage, depending on the particular organism that caused the infection.
 Trust your healthcare team to find the best line of treatment for you.
 If there is any reason to use Postinor 2 and ampiclox together, your healthcare team will be in a better position to let you know.

 Should you take Postinor 2 and ampiclox to prevent pregnancy?